 Remove turkey from the oven.
 Rest the turkey for 15 to 20 minutes; this gives the juices time to redistribute and the turkey time to firm up.

 Carve turkey beginning at the breast bone.
-Continue carving, keeping knife close to the ribs, until whole breast is carved from the bone; some meat will still be left on the bone.
+Continue carving, keeping the knife close to the ribs until whole breast is carved from the bone; some meat will still be left on the bone.
 Once no longer attached to the bone, slice the breast crosswise into slices.

 Get out another bottle of All Purpose Sauce for dipping!